The Autonomous Enterprise / Page 03 · 2026

 Time Constraint

-EU AI Act Annex III compliance for 3 existing models required before Q2 2026 regulatory review.
+EU AI Act Annex III compliance for 3 existing production models required before Q2 2026 regulatory review.
 Hard deadline driving Horizon 1 scope.

 Phase B